Two men charged after rabbi from Yorkshire is attacked outside synagogue

 They are due to appear at Colchester Magistrates’ Court today,, charged with wounding with intent to cause grievous bodily harm, robbery, and religiously aggravated criminal damage.

-The charity United Synagogue said the rabbi, who grew up in Leeds and attended Leeds Grammar School, had been treated in hospital after “receiving a number of blows to the head”
+The rabbi, who grew up in Leeds and attended Leeds Grammar School, has been discharged from hospital and he is now recovering at home.

-In a statement, the charity said: “His community has informed its members and is liaising with the police and CST.
+Lindsay Shure, chair of the Chigwell and Hainault United Synagogue, said: "All of us at the synagogue have been so moved by the support we have received from the local community, particularly on the Limes Farm estate where the attack took place.

-“We wish Rabbi Rafi a refuah sheleimah, a speedy recovery, and our thoughts are prayers are with him, his wife, his family and his community at this very difficult time.”
+"We have had an enormous number of goodwill messages via Facebook, email, letter and in person and there have been flowers left outside the synagogue for the Goodwins.
+In addition, a hamper of food is being donated to them, together with cards wishing him well.

 Speaking in Parliament, Communities Secretary Robert Jenrick said he was “appalled” by a recent rise in antisemitic abuse in the UK.